Ukrainian forces advance in south, hold 'initiative,' says Zelenskiy

+Giving an early update on Monday from around the frontlines, the Ukrainian military said its troops have so far retaken 169 square kilometres (more than 65 square miles) on the southern front and 24 sq km around the eastern city of Bakhmut since its counteroffensive began last month.

-Russian accounts said heavy fighting gripped areas outside the eastern city of Bakhmut, captured by Russian mercenary Wagner forces in May after months of battles.
-Chechen leader Ramzan Kadyrov said one of his units was deployed in the area.
+Russian accounts said heavy fighting gripped areas outside Bakhmut, the city captured by Russian mercenary Wagner forces in May after a months-long siege.
+Pro-Moscow Chechen leader Ramzan Kadyrov said one of his units was deployed in the area.

 "We are consolidating our gains in those areas," she wrote.